mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

     app.run(host=host, port=port, debug=True)
 ```

+Now we can create two shell scripts for running load balancer and backends easily.

 We can write a shell script - `be`, with which we can run the python flask app:
 ```shell
 #!/bin/sh